-API Testing - Mailtrap API is compatible with most programming languages.
-It uses the REST protocol and returns calls in XML and JSON formats.
-There’s a link where you can see the details of API documentation.
+API Testing - Mailtrap Testing API is compatible with most programming languages.
+It uses the REST protocol and returns calls in JSON format.
+Here's the link where you can see the details of API documentation.
 With API, you can make actions related to an inbox, a project, email forwarding, email content, message headers, and more.

 CORS Domains - CORS is Cross-Origin Resource Sharing.
 It’s a mechanism that allows restricted resources to be requested from another domain outside the domain from which the first resource was served.
 You can specify a list of domains, which will have access to Mailtrap API.

 Inbox - a virtual inbox, with its own credentials, to organize your emails.
 Mailtrap automatically puts your emails into inboxes, so it’s easier for you to locate the data, share results with team members, or invite new members to a specific inbox.
 Typically, users have inboxes for different environments, e.i. staging, development, and testing.
 Find out more about Sharing Inboxes from our knowledge base.

 POP3 - stands for Post Office Protocol 3.
 It’s among the most widely used protocols for receiving various emails.
 By default, POP3 works on two ports - 110 and 995.
 Using this protocol is advisable if you’re the only person accessing the email account or you’re worried about privacy.

 POP3 automatically removes the email from the server after the client retrieves it, that’s why POP3 is more secure.
 If you want to know more about SMTP, POP3, and other protocols, go to our IMAP vs. POP3 vs. SMTP blog post.